A Mid-Century Modern Living Room in Manhattan

 - Homeowner’s quote: “Sweeten was an invaluable resource in helping us find an initial list of contractors.
 I had access to reviews and see their work, all in one place.
 It was also great to know that they had my back if something went awry.”

-Written in partnership with Sweeten homeowner Geoffrey.
-“After” photos by Kate Glicksberg for Sweeten.
+Written in partnership with homeowner Geoffrey.
+“After” photos by Kate Glicksberg.

 An opportunity to invest in Central Park South